bartmichu/node-urbackup-server-api/README.md

 ### urbackupServer.removeClient(params) ⇒ <code>boolean</code> \| <code>null</code>
 Marks the client for removal.
 Actual removing happens during the cleanup in the cleanup time window.
-Until then, this operation can be reversed with ```cancelRemovingClient``` method.
+Until then, this operation can be reversed with ```cancelRemoveClient``` method.
+Using client ID should be preferred to client name for repeated method calls.
 WARNING: removing clients will also delete all their backups.

 **Kind**: instance method of [<code>UrbackupServer</code>](#UrbackupServer)